▶️ LISTEN TO THIS ARTICLE

 Kennedy and Eberhart introduced Particle Swarm Optimization in 1995 by simulating bird flocking behavior as optimization search.
 Each particle represents a candidate solution moving through the search space.
 Particles adjust velocity based on their personal best position and the swarm's global best, balancing individual exploration with collective exploitation.
 The math is simple (a few lines of vector updates), but the emergent search behavior competes with gradient descent on many problems.

-A 2025 systematic review in Springer analyzed forty years of PSO and ACO evolution across 21 algorithm variants and 43 benchmark functions.
-PSO converges faster on continuous optimization problems like training neural networks, tuning hyperparameters, and calibrating control systems.
+A recent systematic review in Springer compared many PSO and ACO variants across standard benchmark sets.
+PSO tends to fit continuous optimization problems like training neural networks, tuning hyperparameters, and calibrating control systems.
 ACO excels at combinatorial problems and dynamic environments where optimal solutions shift over time: network routing, vehicle scheduling, resource allocation.
 The division reflects the algorithms' origins: PSO simulates agents moving through continuous space; ACO simulates discrete path selection.

 The review also confirmed what practitioners know: these algorithms are parameter-sensitive and prone to premature convergence on local optima.
 Slight changes to inertia weight or pheromone evaporation rate swing performance by orders of magnitude.
 Engineers spend weeks tuning parameters that nature evolves over millions of years.
 Classical swarm intelligence algorithms are elegant in theory, fragile in practice.

 Researchers keep proposing hybrid approaches, combining PSO with genetic algorithms, ACO with simulated annealing, both with machine learning.
-A hybrid GA-PSO traffic optimization algorithm reduced vehicle delay by 28.9% in simulation compared to pure PSO.
-But each hybridization adds parameters to tune and assumptions to validate.
+Hybrid GA-PSO traffic optimization studies often report better simulation results than plain PSO, but each hybridization adds parameters to tune and assumptions to validate.
 The simplicity that made swarm algorithms attractive erodes with each improvement.

-December 2024 benchmarks testing 21 swarm algorithms showed newer variants like Grey Wolf Optimizer and Whale Optimization outperform PSO and ACO on standard test functions.
-Industry hasn't noticed.
-The swarm intelligence market remains dominated by algorithms from the 1990s because engineers value proven implementations over benchmark superiority.
+Newer variants often outperform PSO and ACO on some benchmark functions, but benchmark leadership does not automatically translate to production adoption.
 PSO and ACO have decades of production deployments, libraries in every language, and textbooks explaining their failure modes.
 New algorithms have papers.

 How AI Agent Swarms Differ From Classical Swarm Intelligence